IBMAppModernization/app-modernization-workshop-daimler/workshop/exercise-1/README.md

  oc get pods
  ```

-   The output should show pods for MariaDB and Mongo and they both should be running and in the READY state
+   The output should show 4 pods.
+The 2 deploy pods should have a STATUS of **Completed** and 2 other pods should be running and in the **READY** state.

  ```
-     NAME              READY     STATUS    RESTARTS   AGE mariadb-1-shzjl   1/1       Running   0          2m
+ NAME               READY   STATUS      RESTARTS   AGE mariadb-1-deploy   0/1     Completed   0          59s
+ mariadb-1-g22s5    1/1     Running     0          50s
-   mongodb-1-gqpln   1/1       Running   0          2m
+ mongodb-1-8fnvz    1/1     Running     0          38s
+ mongodb-1-deploy   0/1     Completed   0          47s
  ```

 4.7 Initialize the MariaDB transactional database with some data.
 Verify that no errors are displayed by the script.